LAAC-LSCP/laac-lscp.github.io/docs/logistics.md

 - If you are missing computer hardware (cables, peripherals), you can ask Michel or Vireack.
 - If you are missing pens, notebooks, etc - ask Radhia

+## Training opportunities

+If you would like to get training on topics ranging from statistics, programming, to French as a foreign language, you can ask Radhia Achheb, who is 'correspondante formation'".
+Once you know when the course will take place & how long it lasts, ask Alex whether it would be appropriate for your project.

 ## Additional literature

 - règlement intérieur